anandnqyrus/frida-core/README.md

    3. sudo cp -r /usr/local/lib /frida-binaries/

-8. We can bundle the frida-binaries folder with the Dockerfile in the project root with the biometrics war file to build the docker image and push it to ECR.
+8. We can bundle the frida-binaries folder with the [Dockerfile](https://github.com/anandnqyrus/frida/blob/main/Dockerfile) in the project root with the biometrics war file to build the docker image and push it to ECR.
+The path for the biometrics war file would need to be modified in the Dockerfile post building it.

    Example of a zipped folder with all assets - (https://qonline-my.sharepoint.com/:u:/g/personal/anandn_quinnox_com/EauoaEAFhAtBoGgeOZHxP4gBQA5F-Y3yrrPgyTvspOfXBQ?e=moSPqu
 )